alarixnia/necros-fortress-en/README.md

-Fortress of Necross (English Translation)
+Fortress of Necros (English Translation)
 =========================================

-Necros Fortress is a turn-based RPG released in Japan for the PC Engine in 1990 on HuCard.
+Necros Fortress (or "Neclos Fortress") is a turn-based RPG released in Japan for the PC Engine in 1990 on HuCard.
 It's based on a line of candy toys, but don't let that fool you - this game was designed by the company behind the Far East of Eden and Sakura Wars series.
 It's probably most notable for its battle animations, which were very flashy for the time.

 The game is divided into seven chapters, each with a different party of three characters.